West Sumatra: Demographics

 The Census population of West Sumatra was 2.8 million in 1971, 3.4 million in 1980, 4.0 million in 1990, 4.25 million in 2000, 4.85 million in 2010, and 5.53 million in 2020, of whom 2,786,360 were male and 2,748,112 were female.
-In 2014, 88% were recorded by the Badan Pusat Statistik as Minangkabau people.
-Batak people, mainly from Mandailing sub-ethnic group, and Javanese comprised 4% of the population respectively, while Mentawai people who live in the Mentawai islands made up 1%.
+In 2010, 88% were recorded by the Badan Pusat Statistik as Minangkabau people.
+Batak people, mainly from Mandailing sub-ethnic group, and Javanese comprised 4% of the population respectively, while Mentawai people, who live in the Mentawai islands, made up 1%.

+The population as at mid 2024 was officially estimated at 5,836,160 and it was projected to reach 5,914,300 at mid 2025.

 In 2015, about 44.2% of West Sumatran lived in urban areas.
 Most of the urban population of West Sumatra is concentrated in the centre-west coast of province and Minangkabau Highlands.
-West Sumatra has 3 cities with populations over 100,000.
-Padang is the major metropolitan areas with the population of 909,040 in 2020.
-Minangkabau highlands cities of Payakumbuh and Bukittinggi rank as West Sumatra's next most populous cities, with populations of 139,576 and 121,028 respectively in 2020.
+West Sumatra has three cities with populations over 100,000.
+Padang is the major metropolitan areas with a city population of 954,170 in mid 2023; Minangkabau highlands cities of Payakumbuh and Bukittinggi rank as West Sumatra's next most populous cities, with populations of 145,730 and 125,020 respectively in mid-2024.

 Ethnicity

 West Sumatra is the native homeland of Minangkabau people.
 They speak Minangkabau language and predominantly Muslim.
 West Sumatran have historically played the important role within the Muslim community in Indonesia.
 Up until today the region is considered one of the strongholds of Islam in Indonesia.
 They have a reputation as traders, intellectuals as well as politically savvy people who have successfully exported their culture, language, cuisine and beliefs throughout Indonesia.

-Mentawaians live on the Mentawai Islands, off the western coast of Sumatra, that are also part of the native people of province.
-They speak Mentawai languages, which are not intelligible with either Indonesian nor Minangkabau.
-Small minority of the Mentawais are Christians nowadays.
+Mentawaians live on the Mentawai Islands, off the western coast of Sumatra, and are also part of the native people of province.
+They speak Mentawai languages, which are intelligible with neither Indonesian nor Minangkabau.
+A small minority of the Mentawais are Christians.
 In the Mentawai Islands, where the majority of the population is Mentawai, it is rare to find Minangkabau people.
-Chinese Indonesian are only found in big cities, such as Padang, Bukittinggi, and Payakumbuh.
+Chinese Indonesian are mostly only found in big cities, such as Padang, Bukittinggi, and Payakumbuh.
 In Padang and Pariaman, there are also small numbers of Nias and Tamil people.